zlangner/NSubstitute.Community.Logging/README.md

 ```

 ## Log Verification: Basic
-NSubstitute.Logging lets you easily assert that specific logging took place.
+NSubstitute.Community.Logging lets you easily assert that specific logging took place.
 All you need is any [NSubstitute](https://nsubstitute.github.io/) substitute ILogger.
 Then you can verify logs using syntax similar to how the application wrote them.
-See [LoggerExtensionsTests](https://github.com/zlangner/NSubstitute.Logging/blob/main/NSubstitute.Logging.Test/LoggerExtensionsTests.cs) for more examples.
+See [LoggerExtensionsTests](https://github.com/zlangner/NSubstitute.Community.Logging/blob/main/NSubstitute.Community.Logging.Test/LoggerExtensionsTests.cs) for more examples.

 ### Make sure specific LogInformation call occured
 ``` csharp